GaloisInc/BESSPIN-Tool-Suite/fett/cwesEvaluation/informationLeakage/README.md

 ### TEST - NoClearMalloc

-This test dynamically allocates a chunk in the memory, then fill it with a certain secret value.
+This test dynamically allocates a chunk in the memory, then fills it with a certain secret value.
 Then, it frees this chunk.
 After that, a different function attempts to read the values from the freed address range.
 If the secret is still there, then this means that the weakness exists.
 This is related to the improper clearing of heap memory before release.

 ### TEST - NoClearRealloc

 Similar to the previous test, this test is related to the improper clearing of heap memory before release.
 The difference is that this test is mainly concerned with the use of `realloc`.
-After using `realloc`, the developer lose the reference to the initial pointer and is unable to clear it.
+After using `realloc`, the developer loses the reference to the initial pointer and is unable to clear it.
 Which means that any sensitive information would remain inaccessible in the heap waiting to be exploited by a heap inspection attack.
 This test has two parts: a shrinking `realloc`, and an expansion `realloc`.